 Throughout history, physicians have used it for its antiseptic and anesthetic properties.
 It can help with colds, flu, and indigestion.
 It is also a good pick-me-up and can help increase alertness.

 Today, peppermint is used to relieve tension headaches and nausea, in addition to a range of other uses.6 The idea of using peppermint to help with weight loss and as an appetite suppressant is something that is relatively new.

 Peppermint oil is generally well-tolerated when used in moderation.
 The oil is highly concentrated, however, and should, therefore, be handled with care.
 It can be taken orally in small quantities but excessive doses can be toxic.

 While it can be used on the skin of adults, it is best to use it diluted in a mild carrier oil like coconut, almond, or jojoba oil.

-When used as a solution for cravings, peppermint oil is usually inhaled through a room diffuser or personal essential oil diffuser or applied to some clothing where it can be inhaled throughout the day.
+When used as a solution for cravings, peppermint oil is usually used aromatically in a room diffuser or personal essential oil diffuser or applied to some clothing where it can be smelled throughout the day.

 Peppermint is just one essential oil option for curbing sugar cravings.
 Other essential oils can also be helpful, and a blend with a few of these essential oils can provide double the benefits.

 Cinnamon essential oil is another great option for reducing your cravings, in addition to having a satisfying aroma which can make you feel like you’ve eaten, even when you haven’t.